Checking the Mean Value TheoremWhich of the functions in Exercise... | Channels for Pearson+

 Differentiability

 Differentiability refers to the existence of a derivative at each point in an interval.
 For the Mean Value Theorem, the function must be differentiable on the open interval (a, b).
-For f(x) = x²ᐟ³, we must determine if the derivative exists for all x in (-1, 8), noting that differentiability implies continuity, but not vice versa.
+Differentiability implies continuity, but not vice versa, and ensures that the function has a well-defined tangent at every point in the interval, which is essential for applying the theorem.

 Recommended video: